zoalst/Speak3D/readme.md

 ## To Do

   - when creating many geometries w/ one command, morph them into one geometry (maybe when amount >= a certian amount)
+  - cli + mouse = buggy
   - export function so users can save whatever they create
   - add dat.GUI, for default params
+  - GUI for user uploaded textures and models
   - improve cli w/ list of recently submitted commands & auto complete
   - ability to manipulate & remove existing geometries
   - enhance start/pause screen
   - bubble as a texture option instead of seperate geometry
-  - add random as an option, ex: color random or texture random, size & coordinates also
+  - add random as an option, ex: color random, size & coordinates also
   - ctrl+z is buggy
   - use updated version of three.js
   - create self command, for third person view